stakecamp/provisioning/README.md

 ## Provisioning

-Only thin needed is docker and docker-compose:
+Only thing needed is docker and docker-compose:

 ```bash
 $ apt-get install -y docker.io docker-compose